prakharmrsl/easypcceo.github.io/pages/crypto-mining/ethereum-hardware.md

 </table>

+Unfortunately Ethereum's mining algorithm does not support the use of [ASIC](http://www.sigenics.com/blog/what-is-an-asic)s.

+However, regular GPUs can be used to mine Ethereum.
+In 2017, Ethereum mining is quite profitable.

+Below are the 3 best Ethereum mining GPUs:

 ## Radeon R9 295X2

 By far the most powerful Ethereum miner, the [Radeon R9 295X2](http://amzn.to/2iGNUyh) has a hash rate of 46 MH/s, drawing 500 W from the wall.
 This means you'll see a yearly return of $754.44 USD annually per card.